 Expired Dental Items: Stash or Trash?

+Except for medications, the FDA doesn’t require products to have expiration dates.
+It’s up to the manufacturer to decide.
 Floss and mouthwash past-due dates are more of a gray area than say, sour cream.
 But do you stash or trash expired dental items?
 This may make your decision easier:

-Safe but not strong
+Toothpaste: Safe but not strong

 It’s not dangerous to use, but after 2 years, flavor and fluoride fade.
-Not only will your mouth miss out on mint, fluoride won’t stick to your teeth as well as a timely tube.
+Not only will your mouth miss out on mint, but fluoride won’t stick to your teeth as well as a timely tube.
 Toss it so your toothpaste can live up to its full plaque-fighting potential.

-Beware of bacteria
+Mouthwash: Beware of bacteria

 Most mouthwashes contain antiseptics, like alcohol.
 Though this is the active ingredient, rinses also have a high water percentage.
 After 2-3 years that antiseptic starts to dissolve.
 This leaves the mouthwash with even more water, thus increasing the chance of bacterial growth.

-Forever minus flavor
+Floss: Forever minus flavor

 Like the Twinkies myth, floss can last forever!
 Bad news for flavor fanatics: Mint-flavored flosses become tasteless after 1 year.

-Timeless if untouched
+Toothbrush: Timeless if untouched

 The product itself doesn’t have an expiration date, but like a nicked pair of pantyhose, it becomes less effective over time.
 Toss your brush when the bristles begin to fray—about every 3-4 months.